nholthaus/units/README.md

   This macro has the same functionality as `UNIT_ADD`, but additionally adds unit types with all metric prefixes from `fempto` to `peta` (larger and smaller prefixes mostly result in arithmetic overflow).

+- `UNIT_ADD_WITH_CUSTOM_TYPE(namespaceName, nameSingular, namePlural, abbreviation, underlyingType, definition)`

+  This macro has the same functionality as `UNIT_ADD`, but additionally adds an `underlyingType` parameter, which can be used to create units with integral, or other underlying types.
+The library default underlying type is `double`.
 - `UNIT_ADD_DECIBEL(namespaceName, nameSingular, abbreviation)`

   Adds the decibel representation for a previously-defined unit. e.g.